Paiyun Lodge: History

 Paiyun Lodge Notice Board Paiyun Lodge is located at an altitude of 3402 m above sea level and is operated and managed by the Yushan National Park Headquarters.

-The house number of Paiyun Lodge Paiyun Lodge officially hung the house sign at 3:00 pm on October 18, 2007.
+The address plate of Paiyun Lodge Paiyun Lodge officially hung the house sign at 3:00 pm on October 18, 2007.
 "No. 101 Paiyun" in the sixth neighborhood of Jhongshan Village, Alishan Township, Chiayi County".

 During the Japanese colonial period, Paiyun Lodge was a wooden garrison built in 1943.
 In 1945, Japan surrendered and the Nationalist government took over Taiwan and abolished the mountain garrison.
 In 1967, after the Forestry Bureau took over, a brick bungalow for accommodation was built on the original site of the garrison.
 It was designed to accommodate 60 people and was guarded and operated by an administrator.
 In 1998-99, the Forestry Bureau chose to build a toilet in the open space next to Paiyun Lodge in order to facilitate mountaineers to use the toilet.
 In September 2000, after renovation, Paiyun Lodge could accommodate 90 people.
 In January 2002, due to issues regarding the management rights and responsibilities of Paiyun Lodge, the Forestry Bureau transferred the management rights of Paiyun Lodge to the Yushan National Park Headquarters.

 Paiyun Lodge (front view, 2005) In 1967, a brick bungalow was built for 60 people accommodation.

 Toilet next to Paiyun Lodge (side view, 2008) In 1998-99, a toilet in the open space next to Paiyun Lodge was built.

 In the early days, the household registration agency registered Paiyun Lodge in Syuefong Village, Wufong Township (now Alishan Township), Chiayi County.
 As Syuefong Village was merged into Jhongshan Village in 1987, due to operational errors, Paiyun Lodge was mistakenly registered in Dongpu Village, Xinyi Township, Nantou County.
 This condition has been going on since 1990 and was not discovered until 2007.
 After various relevant units met to make a resolution, the Yushan National Park Headquarters proposed to change the house address.
 Therefore, Paiyun Lodge officially hung the house sign at 3:00 pm on October 18, 2007.
 "No. 101 Paiyun" in the sixth neighborhood of Jhongshan Village, Alishan Township, Chiayi County".